nfarrasd/nfarrasd/README.md

 <!--
 **nfarrasd/nfarrasd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-Farras is a Penultimate undergraduate Mathematics student from Bandung Institute of Technology, specializing in Statistics and Industrial Mathematics.
-Currently, Farras is learning Artificial Intelligence, specifically Machine and Deep Learning algorithms, to solve peculiar industrial problems, specifically in the financial sector.
-In addition to that, Farras strives to bring Mathematical Modeling and Machine-generated Model into co-existence when tackling real-life problems.
+I'm majoring in Math at Bandung Institute of Technology, mostly dealing with statistics and modeling.
+Spent most of my time importing pandas, numpy, scipy, scikit, and tensorflow 🤓.
+I am also biased towards finance so you will find most of my projects are related to that 😀

 Do feel free to reach me via [LinkedIn]([https://www.linkedin.com/in/nfarrasd/]) if you have any topics to be discussed or interesting projects collaboration.
 Or perhaps you just want to say Hi and make some small talks?
-I do read manga/manhwa in my spare time 😃
+I do read manga/manhwa in my spare time 🏃‍♀️

 <!--
 - 🔭 I’m currently working on ...